steffyn777-stack/412635012_TKUCVT/Final_412635012/README.md

 After stopping the database, the app container was still running, but it could no longer connect to the database.
 Because of this, the health check started to fail.
 After about 30 seconds, docker compose ps showed the app status as unhealthy, and curl http://localhost:8080/healthz returned HTTP 503.

 - 回復後：
-docker compose start db
+docker compose start db.
 After restarting the database, the app was able to connect to the database again.
 The health check became successful, the status returned to healthy, and /healthz returned HTTP 200.

 - 診斷推論：
 This failure shows that an unhealthy container is not the same as a stopped container.
 The app container was still running, but the database service it depended on was unavailable, causing the health check to fail.